Nazarw/IDPS-Generator/README.md

 # IDPS Generator
-This is generate a CIDS for PlayStation 3
+Random CIDS for PlayStation 3
-- This is random
 ### How to install?
 ```
 pip install -r requirements.txt